rvo-cs/ora-sqldev-tools/doc/misc/tools-setup/sqldeveloper/README.md

 (\*) Path: Preferences dialog, "Database" root node, "Filename for connection startup script" input field.

-This is distinct from the "Select default path to look for scripts" field on the "Database" -> "Worksheet" node, and not to be confused with it.
+This is distinct from (and not to be confused with) the "Select default path to look for scripts" field on the "Database" -> "Worksheet" node.

 ### Preferences